audulus/docs/docs/nodes.md

 `level`| tools for adjusting and analyzing signal levels `dsp`| digital signal processing tools
-`synth`| essential primitive-level synthesis tools `module`| everything used for creating modules and submodules `poly`| utilities for creating and managing polyphonic signals `switch`| tools for routing signals
+`synth`| essential primitive-level synthesis tools `module`| used for creating modules and submodules `poly`| utilities for creating and managing polyphonic signals `switch`| tools for routing signals

+Some nodes count as outputs.
+Examples of outputs are `value`, `light`, and `dac` nodes.

+If a node is not connected to an output, it will not be evaluated.

 ##util